sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

 [^1]: I'm taking this example from the [Stacked Borrows paper](https://dl.acm.org/doi/10.1145/3371109) which uses it to show a similar thing, though with different exposition.
 [^2]: An interesting corrolary of this is that at compile time it's possible for pointers of the same type to have to be treated differently depending on how they were created.
 In other words, pointers have some extra data attached to them the compiler has to keep track of.
 This is sometimes called *provenance*.
 Ralf Jung has [two good](https://www.ralfj.de/blog/2018/07/24/pointers-and-bytes.html) [articles on this](https://www.ralfj.de/blog/2020/12/14/provenance.html) arguing for it's existance.
 In some languages, for example Rust, provenance is in this interesting position where [it is not yet fully specified, but it still has to be reasoned about](https://doc.rust-lang.org/std/ptr/index.html#provenance).
 [^3]: It's hard to give an nice self contained argument about this, but hopefully it should make sense with some thinking if you aren't already convinced.
 Another place to start is how this makes it easier to not do data races.
+[^4]: [Painfully there is another case documented here](https://github.com/rust-lang/rust/issues/63818).
+This is roughly to do with